Ga naar inhoud

 Tip

-The xmlns:nl3d namespace lets you reference Netherlands3D components without writing their full C# namespace, this is demonstrated below when we add a label and icon.
+The xmlns:nl3d namespace lets you reference Netherlands3D controls without writing their full C# namespace, this is demonstrated below when we add a label and icon.

 Example header bar: full‑width, automatic height, horizontal layout with spaced content.